 The railroad eventually reached a meadow area, now known as Whittaker Station, where a logging camp was established for the immigrants who were building the railroad.
 The railroad soon reached the top of Gobblers Knob, and then a location on top of the mountain known as 'Spruce'.
 The railroad built a small town at that location, complete with a company store, houses, a hotel, and a doctor's office.
 Work soon commenced on logging the red spruce trees, which grew in the higher elevations.

-Cass Scenic Railway Shay locomotive number 11 at Cass, West Virginia
+Cass Scenic Railway Shay locomotive number 11, (C-90-3) sits outside the engine house at Cass, WV

 According to Wikipedia: Cass Scenic Railroad, is an 11-mile (18 km) long heritage railway owned by the West Virginia State Rail Authority and operated by the Durbin and Greenbrier Valley Railroad.
 The park also includes the former company town of Cass and a portion of the summit of Bald Knob, the highest point on Back Allegheny Mountain.